WELCOME T0 Year 4

 Mrs Street, Mrs Etherington, Mrs McKeown & Miss Goldsmith.

 We will post all relevant information for Year 4 pupils to this page alongside curriculum overviews.
 However, please see our Year 4 Online Learning Page for a more detailed curriculum in the event of a Year 4 bubble closure or whole school closure.
 If you are self-isolating individually, please contact us via email so we can send you plans and resources for your child to complete at home.

 Wednesday PM and Friday AM - come to school in PE kit

 Please ensure that your child is wearing a full PE kit (white t-shirt, black leggings/skirt/shorts/jogging bottoms, white socks and plimsoles or trainers) in school each PE day.
 Whilst we still await the warmer months, it is advised for children to wrap up.
 Long hair should be tied back and earrings must be removed or covered with tape for PE.
 Trainers can be worn daily as we will make the most of any good weather to get outside and complete daily exercise.

 The children will be given an opportunity to visit our school library at least once a week, during which time they will be able to select one free-reading book of their choice.
 We will read daily in class and there will be opportunities for independent and pair reading throughout the day.
 If your child would like to take this book home, please make sure it is brought back into school only on our library day.

 Hello Leopards and Jaguars!

-As we begin a new half term, we will be moving onto our new topic 'Russia'.
+As we begin a new school year, our new topic will be Destination Portsmouth

 In Year 4, our spelling tests take place on a Friday morning based on the SPAG focus of the week.
 We encourage children to practise their spellings daily.
 Any help you can give your child to support them with learning their spellings at home would be greatly appreciated.
 You may wish to try some of these spelling activities.
 Do email your child's teacher if you need clarification as to which group your child is in.